 Another superhero valve manufacturer is Ebro valves.
 These have been subjected to extreme fire tests and withstood heat between 650 to 1,000 °C for 30 minutes.

 It also allows errors to be identified and fixed thanks to the data software provides, which can then be instituted in final design and testing.
-Similarly, 3D printing is proving to be highly beneficial in the design of valves.
+Similarly, 3D printing is proving to be highly beneficial in the design process.

-Without high capital investment, 3D printed valves allow room to explore the functional needs of each unique valve.
+Without high capital investment, 3D printing allows room to explore the functional needs of each unique valve.
 It also allows for the creation of valves that aren’t standard.
 Unique flow channels or smaller assembly parts can easily be created before going for further tests.

 Much of the valve family, like gate valves, ball bearing valves, and servo valves, are currently 3D printed and helps to safeguard processes.